Reducing Inheritance Tax 101

 New rules extending the IHT-free allowance have, however, come into play, and mean that some couples may be able to pass on £1 million tax-free by 2020.
 Nevertheless, IHT is expected to rise even more over the next 5 years, potentially reaching £6.2 billion by 2022.

-With this in mind, there are a few ways you can reduce the likelihood of a hefty IHT bill.
+With this in mind, there are a few ways to reduce inheritance tax for your loved ones and leave behind more of what they deserve.

 Make a Will

-Making a Will is an excellent place to start, as it’s a simple way in which you can plan where your estate will go in order to minimise the effect of IHT on your savings.
+Making a Will is an excellent place to start, as it’s a simple way in which you can plan where your estate will go and reducing inheritance tax along the way.

 Not having a will means that your estate would be processed according to the rules of intestacy upon your death.
 This means that it’s possible that more of your estate ends up taxed.

-However, there are more options that you can consider, for example making gifts for a wedding or civil ceremony to a family member, or making gifts to charity.
+However, there are more options that you can consider for reducing inheritance tax, for example making gifts for a wedding or civil ceremony to a family member, or making gifts to charity.

 Setting up a Trust

-Trusts can be an effective way of reducing IHT, as cash, property or investments would no longer belong to you once they are part of a trust.
+Trusts can be an effective way of reducing inheritance tax, as cash, property or investments would no longer belong to you once they are part of a trust.

 However, there are complex regulations and laws regarding this, meaning that it’s important to seek advice to ensure you make the right decisions for your estate.